IEEE-CMICH/Resources/Project List.md

 # IEEE Student Project Ideas and Inspiration

 Refer to the links below for project inspiration.
-Don't feel limited to just these projects or list.
-Anything you can think of or find can is perfectly fine.
+Don't feel limited to just these projects or lists.
+Anything you can think of or can find can is perfectly fine.

 ## Basic Tutorials/Tutorial Lists